bitmark-inc/feral-file-docs/docs/curator-artist-agreement/FF2.0-artist-agreement-group.md

 *Last Updated: 20-MAY 2025*

-**{{ .Signer.FullName }}:**
+**Artist Name:** {{ .Signer.FullName }}

 **Planned Launch Date:** {{ .OpeningAt.Format "02 January 2006 - 15:04 UTC" }}

 You are invited to a group exhibition to be opened on Feral File, tentatively scheduled for the date above.

-Below Bitmark Inc. (“we” “us” “our” “Feral File”) provides you with the terms of our agreement for your work to be exhibited and sold on Feral File.
+Below Feral File Inc. (“we” “us” “our” “Feral File”) provides you with the terms of our agreement for your work to be exhibited and sold on Feral File.

 ## Summary of Your Responsibilities: